mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person**: Oh yeah...

 **Katagiri**: Don’t worry.
-If you sit, we are connected immediately, and working with each other [mutually], okay?
+If you sit, we are connected immediately, and working with each other mutually, okay?
 But the moment when you start to think that, it’s pretty hard to work.

 **Same person**: It creates confusion.

-**Katagiri**: Yeah; confusion.
+**Katagiri**: Yeah, confusion.
 That’s right.

 That’s why that is number six: total personality.
 Let’s be there.

 ##### 1:30:30 end of recording

 #### This talk was transcribed by Kikan Michael Howard.
 Audio recordings of Katagiri Roshi are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).